-On January 29, 2002, QMI established a stock option plan for officers, senior employees, directors and other key employees of QMI and its subsidiaries (the "QMI Plan").
+On January 29, 2002, the Board of Directors of QMI, upon the recommendation of its Compensation Committee, approved the establishment of a stock option plan for officers, senior employees, directors and other key employees of QMI and its subsidiaries (the "QMI Plan") as a long term performance incentive.

 Each option may be exercised within a maximum period of ten years following the date of grant at an exercise price not lower than the fair market value, on the date of grant, of the common shares of QMI, as determined by an external expert whose services are retained by the Board of Directors of QMI (if the common shares of QMI are not listed on a recognized stock exchange at the time of grant), or the five-day weighted average closing price ending on the day preceding the date of grant of the common shares of QMI on the stock exchanges where such shares are listed.
-As long as the common shares of QMI are not listed on a recognized stock exchange, optionees may exercise their vested options during one of the following period: from March 1st to March 30, from June 1st to June 29, from September 1st to September 29 and from December 1st, to December 30 in each year.
+As long as the common shares of QMI are not listed on a recognized stock exchanges their vested options during one of the following period: from March 1st to March 30, from June 1st to June 29, from September 1st to September 29 and from December 1st to December 30 in each year.
 In addition, at the time of exercise of an option, optionees have the option, at their discretion: (i) to request to receive the profit from the underlying shares, or (ii) subject to certain stated conditions, subscribe to common shares of QMI.
-The Compensation Committee ratifies the recommendations made by Management or makes the appropriate modifications.
+The Compensation Committee ratifies the recommendations made by management or makes the appropriate modifications.
 Prior grants are taken into consideration and market comparisons are analyzed.